girishgodage/girishgodage.github.io/_posts/software_programming/2019-10-15-Programming-Basics-003-AspectOrientedProgramming.md

 ---
 title: Introduction To Aspect Oriented Programming and Cross Cutting Concerns
 date: 2019-10-15 20:30:00 Z
-summary: Software applications are built in layers.
+description: Software applications are built in layers.
 There is common functionality that is sometimes needed across layers - logging, performance tracing etc. How do you implement these common features?
 categories:
 - SoftwareProgramming
 tags: